ssbc/go-ssb-room/README.md

 Once you are done with your changes run `go generate` in the changed packages to update them.

 ## Tooling

-### mocks
+### Mocks

-[counterfeiter](https://github.com/maxbrunsfeld/counterfeiter) enables generating mocks for defined interfaces.
-To update them run `go generate` in package admindb.
+[`counterfeiter`](https://github.com/maxbrunsfeld/counterfeiter) enables generating mocks for defined interfaces.
+To update the mocks, run `go generate` in package admindb.

-TODO: setup tool as dependency (no manual install)
+* TODO: setup tool as dependency (no manual install)

 ### Database schema

-This project uses [sql-migrate](https://github.com/rubenv/sql-migrate) to upgrate the sqlite database when necessary.
+This project uses [sql-migrate](https://github.com/rubenv/sql-migrate) to upgrade the sqlite database when necessary.

-Just create a new file in `admindb/sqlite/migrations` with your changes but be reminded: Similar to the web assets, you need to use `go test -tags dev` to test them.
-Afterwards run `go generate` to embedd them in the code and thus the resulting server binary.
+To upgrade, create a new file in `admindb/sqlite/migrations` with your changes.

+**Note**: similar to the web assets, you need to use `go test -tags dev` to test them.
+Afterwards run, `go generate` to embed the assets in the code and thus the resulting server binary.

 ### No ORM

-We use [sqlboiler](github.com/volatiletech/sqlboiler) to generate type-safe Go code code directly from SQL statements and table definitions.
+We use [sqlboiler](github.com/volatiletech/sqlboiler) to generate type-safe Go code directly from SQL statements and table definitions.
 This approach suits the programming language much more then classical ORM approaches, which usually rely havily on reflection for (un)packing structs.

 To generate them run the following commands.
 This will populate `admindb/sqlite/models`:
- (TODO: automate this with `go generate`)
+* (TODO: automate this with `go generate`)

 ```bash
 # also included as generate_models.sh